hammad45/dxt-explorer/docs/source/iophase.rst

    2022-11-02 12:58:30,826 dxt - INFO - SUCCESS: <Path to the newly created spatiality.html>
    2022-11-02 12:58:30,834 dxt - INFO - SUCCESS: <Path to the newly created index.html>
    2022-11-02 12:58:30,834 dxt - INFO - You can open the index.html file in your browser to interactively explore all plots

-You can find a couple of interactive examples of DXT traces collected from FLASH, E2E, and OpenPMD in the `companion repository <https://jeanbez.gitlab.io/pdsw-2021>`_ for our PDSW'21 paper.